Generic Example

 - Place the Product Tree view next to the Element Definition browser.

-While the Element Definition browser displays all Element Defintions on the same level, the Product Tree view provides a tree-like breakdown of the model, based on the relationships between Element Definitions.
+While the Element Definition browser displays all Element Definitions on the same level, the Product Tree view provides a tree-like breakdown of the model, based on the relationships between Element Definitions.
 The standard tree structure for a CDF study is:

 - Mission